Lofty-Brambles/blog/.github/planning.md

 # 0.0.4

 - How to add markdoc pages into svelte?
 Write a markdoc preprocessor that transpiles into svelte components and render it entirely AS svelte components.
 Then, use these svelte components compiled down to generate a client-side build.

+- Change how svelte components are detected through checking necessary directory via globby, not a special endpoint.
+This should solve the fs based routing issue.

+-